Ex on the Beach Poland

-Ex on the Beach Poland is a Polish reality television series that is broadcast on MTV.
+Ex on the Beach Poland is a Polish reality television series that broadcast on MTV Poland.
 The series' premiere date was announced on 17 October 2016 and the show premiered on 7 November 2016.
 It features eight single men and women enjoying a summer holiday in paradise whilst looking for love.
 However, they were joined by their exes to shake things up.
 Each ex was there either for painful revenge or to rekindle their love.
 This is another Polish adaptation of a foreign series by MTV Poland after Warsaw Shore.

 Series

 Series 1 (2016)

 The first series of Ex on the Beach Poland was announced by MTV Poland on 17 October 2016.
 The show was confirmed to take place on the island of Hvar, Croatia.
 The first contestant whose identity was announced was Wojtek Gola, Warsaw Shore cast member.
 The official list of cast members was released on 24 October 2016 and includes four single boys: Wojtek Gola, Adam Zając, Michał Spała and Dawid Ambro; as well as four single girls: Jola Mróz, Marta Różańska, Sandra Sarapata and Joanna Kościak.
 The show premiered on 7 November 2016.